Time to re-visit leveraging

 Through the last half of the 1990s, you could not turn your head without hearing some financial guru or expert spurting the benefits of leveraging.
 To put it in simplest terms, leveraging is simply using someone else’s money to make money.

 Most of us have leveraged in our lifetime, for example buying a house.
-You can put down 5%, 10%, 25% and the bank lends the rest of the value of the house to you.
+You can put down 5%, 10%, 25%, and the bank lend the rest of the value of the house to you.
 It is your responsibility to pay back the loan in the form of a mortgage.

 I know this may be a tough sell when markets are at significant lows and your investment portfolio is looking anything but exciting.
 However, history has shown that markets will come back and they will exceed previous highs.
 This I know to be true.
 The problem is I cannot tell you when this will happen and how long markets will take to recover.
 My bet is it will happen sooner than you think.

 You see investor psychology comes back to play here.
 When markets are down, emotion and psychology convince us that markets will keep going down (just like now).
 When markets were up, the opposite was true.

 If you think with the head and not the heart, you may find that logically, markets are low and buying low means you should make money in the future.

 I would like to share with you some of the reasons why thinking with the head instead of the heart may lead you to the conclusion that today may be one of the best times to leverage.

 - In order to boost the economy and prevent a recession, governments are dedicated to the monetary policy of lower interest rates.
 Lower interest rates mean that your interest costs are lower in a leveraging program.
 Remember the key to making money through leveraging is that your after-tax return on the investment must exceed the after-tax cost of the interest.